mciantyre/teensy4-rs/README.md

 If all goes well, the `systick` example should begin blinking our Teensy 4's LED at ~1Hz.

-To begin building our own applications with these crates, include both the `teensy4-rt` and `imxrt1060-pac` crates in a `Cargo.toml`:
+To build new applications with these crates, include both the `teensy4-rt` and `imxrt1060-pac` crates in a `Cargo.toml`:

 ```
 [dependencies] # Or, specify the git repos to these crates